szunami/staircases/devlog.md

 unit test snippet: https://discord.com/channels/691052431525675048/742884593551802431/808047868425797693

-escalator kind of works. steps have weird collisions with other things
+escalator kind of works. steps have weird collisions with other things. escalator falling is broken.

+player can't move if atop escalator.
+I think this is b/c player iv is set to 0, not None.

+Add some unit tests and fix some stuff :)

 20200205